hexatomic/hexatomic/paper.md

 most are "specialized single-user tools" [@biemann].
 *Hexatomic* meets a demand across different linguistic fields for an interdisciplinarily usable, highly compatible platform for multi-layer annotation of linguistic corpora.
-This is achieved through $n:m$ conversion capabilities, the generic nature of the data model, and the wide applicability of the core editors.
+This is achieved through $n:m$ conversion capabilities, the generic nature of the data model, the wide applicability of the core editors, and the possibility to extend *Hexatomic* with new editors for specific annotation tasks.
 Corpora from different sources, e.g., from corpus linguistic and language documentation research, can be merged into a single project.
 Subsequently, they can be annotated in *Hexatomic* to help answer research questions from different linguistic disciplines, and finally exported to ANNIS for multi-layer search and analysis.